 Food lanes all across India are filled with a lot of hustle-bustle during the month of Ramadan.
-Iftar is savoured by the diverse cultures around the world.
+Iftar is savored by the diverse cultures around the world.
 The hissing of the meat made from the barbeque, the crowd shouting out for their kebabs and the delectable sweets take you on a food journey that cannot be missed.

 We devoured a motley of delicacies from all across India and compiled the best Ramadan eateries for you.
-Every time we thought we were full, the appetising aroma lingering in these lanes made us hungry.
+Every time we thought we were full, the appetizing aroma lingering in these lanes made us hungry.

 Here is a list of the best of Dawat-e-Iftar around India.

 Ramadan in Mumbai